-Joint Functions Time frame Planned budg Implementing partner/s List of activities Q1 Q2 Q3 Q4 Q1 Q2 Q3 Q4 1 Q2 Q3 Q4 Overall budget description S Fi (U Joint SDG Contribution (USD) (USD) PUNO/s involved involved Joint communication, learning and sharing Total cost for communication learning and awareness raising is 40,000 USD.
-The funds will be used for joint branding of the JP, visibility materials, photo production, infographics, online publications, etc. Each PUNO will contribute with their Communication teams \$25,000 \$15,000 \$40,000 UNDP, UNICEF and WFP Office of the Deputy Prime Minister, Ministry of Finance, respective line Ministries (Ministry of Environment, Ministry of Labour and Social Joint coordination, monitoring and reporting A dedicated Joint JP Coordinator will be hired for the overall management and oversight of the JP; however, individual PUNO staff will be closely involved in JP coordination, reporting and monitoring 50,000 \$9,000 \$59,000 UNDP, UNICEF and WFP Affairs, Ministry of Education Science, Culture and Sport, Ministry of Health), National Council on Sustainable Development (including amon int evaluation Joint evaluation of the JP will be commissioned towards the end of the project, through development of joint ToR, contracting of a company/individual and validation meeting with stakeholders. \$30,000 \$6,000 \$36,000 UNDP, UNICEF and WFP others women's rights NGOs, child rights, organizations of persons with disabilities etc.)
+Joint Functions Time frame e Planned budg Implementing partner/s List of activities Q3 Q4 4 Q1 Q2 Q3 Q4 Q1 Q2 Q3 Q4 Overall budget description Overall budget description Joint SDG Fund (USD) Total Cost (USD) PUNO/s involved involved Joint communication, learning and sharing Total cost for communication learning and awareness raising is 40,000 USD.
+The funds will be used for joint branding of the JP, visibility materials, photo production, infographics, online publications, etc. Each PUNO will contribute with their Communication teams \$25,000 \$15,000 \$40,000 UNDP, UNICEF and WFP Office of the Deputy Prime Minister, Ministry of Finance, respective line Ministries (Ministry of Environment, Ministry of Labour and Social Joint coordination, monitoring and reporting A dedicated Joint JP Coordinator will be hired for the overall management and oversight of the JP; however, individual PUNO staff will be closely involved in JP coordination, reporting and monitoring 50,000 \$9,000 \$59,000 UNDP, UNICEF and WFP Affairs, Ministry of Education, Science, Culture and Sport, Ministry of Health), National Council on Sustainable Development (including among Joint evaluation Joint evaluation of the JP will be commissioned towards the end of the project, through development of joint ToR, contracting of a company/individual and validation meeting with stakeholders. \$30,000 \$6,000 \$36,000 UNDP, UNICEF and WFP others women's rights NGOs, child rights, organizations of persons with disabilities etc.)